Joel-H-dot/MVPR/RDME.md

 ![image](https://user-images.githubusercontent.com/60707891/115008872-91ecb880-9ea3-11eb-9ef9-e0dc9d2537b6.png)

 We want to find some mapping function for the same input data.
-Using the MVPR code we can place the vectors
+Using the MVPR code we can place the vectors into a matrix as (1).
+This matrix of target data can be split into training, validation or test and passed directly into the MVPR class.
+Alternatively, they can be passed seperately into the code, such that different polynomial orders can be used.

 ![image](https://user-images.githubusercontent.com/60707891/115009673-70d89780-9ea4-11eb-97f3-a02e29d4fb30.png)

 First import the data: